 Best Restaurants for Dinner near Safari Park

 The rest of the entrees are also generously proportioned.
-Pastas are $13-14 each.
+Pasta plates are $13-14 each.
 They’ve also got appetizers and desserts.
-Unfortunately they’re only open Thursday thru Sunday.
+Unfortunately, they’re only open Thursday thru Sunday.

-Vintana Wine + Dine – It’s a bit expensive, but perfect for a special night out.
+Vintana Wine + Dine – It’s a bit expensive but perfect for a special night out.
 You enter through a Lexus dealership and go to an elevator which deposits you in the restaurant’s bar.
-There’s great views both from the inside and out on the patio.
+There are great views both from the inside and out on the patio.